The content below is published for use as a reference or planning tool.

 - Consider the public health implications of epilepsy and the impact of the disease on patients, communities, and health systems.

-NOTE: Each session has its own specific learning objectives, which can be found in the program.
+NOTE: Each session has its own specific learning objectives, which will be published in the Annual Meeting program book and in the interactive search on the AES website.

 The American Epilepsy Society (AES) promotes research and education for physicians and other healthcare professionals dedicated to the prevention, treatment, and cure of epilepsy.
 Its continuing professional education (CPE) offers an array of activities to assist the learner in assessing their educational needs and expanding their knowledge, competence and performance in the field of epilepsy, which leads to an improvement in the outcomes of care.